ateneatla/sexinsa_qol_ELSA/README.md

 This is a research about the possible relationship between sexual insatisfaccion and the quality of life in elder people from English Longitudinal Study of Ageing
 At first as a final máster work and in the future to facilitate the replicability of the research.

-To see all the files and the code you will need to have:
+To see all the files and the code you will need to have a way to use Jupyter Nootebook or Jupyter Lab:

-- Python in Conda or miniconda distribution installed (https://docs.conda.io/en/latest/index.html)
+An easy way is download docker (https://www.docker.com/), eject and deploy Jupyter.
+See official information in https://jupyter.org/ about how to do ir using Python in Conda or miniconda distribution installing from https://docs.conda.io/en/latest/index.html

-- Jupyter Notebook (https://jupyter.org/) to see the code as I made it.
+To see the .xmind file you have to download xmind program in the free version at least (see https://www.xmind.net/).
+It is in Spanish and it is not necessary to contribute.

-- xmind installed in the free version at least (https://www.xmind.net/) to see the mind map udes to follow the analysis
+After the presentation of the work the paper will be added to the GitHub code.